 - Wearing loose clothing that allows the sores to heal

 The most important recommendation is to keep the open wound clean.
 Since it is exposed to open air, the wound is susceptible to infection (always seek out medical attention for any leg ulcer) –

 - Use a mild soap and water to clean the wound

 - Keep the affected area dry to promote healing

-In most cases, open wounds on legs are treatable, provided you are proactive and seek timely treatment.
-If neglected, the ulcer can advance, and infection can reach the bone.
-To avoid this, it is essential that you see a board-certified vascular surgeon.
+In most cases, open wounds on the legs are treatable, provided you are proactive and seek timely treatment.
+However, if neglected, the ulcer can advance, and infection can reach the bone.
+To avoid this, you must consult with a board-certified vascular surgeon.